upstandfm/app/README.md

 The token can be found in the [Cypress dashboard](https://dashboard.cypress.io/#/projects/b58xj4/settings) under "Record Keys".

-The token is configured as an [environment variable](https://circleci.com/gh/upstandfm/app/edit#env-vars), and is used by the [Cypress CircleCI Orb](https://github.com/cypress-io/circleci-orb), used in the `.circleci/config.yml` file.
+The token is configured as an [environment variable](https://circleci.com/gh/upstandfm/app/edit#env-vars), and used in the `.circleci/config.yml` file.

 The token is configured in CircleCI as an environment variable named `CYPRESS_RECORD_KEY`.